CSCI-KNOX/CSCI-KNOX.github.io/README.md

-# proto.io
+# CSCI-KNOX Portfolio

-This is a trial pages page.
+This is the README.md